-In a recent article entitled “How Anxiety Destroys Relationships (And How to Stop It) by Kristine Tye and featured on Good Therapy, Tye talks about the ways that anxiety can take it’s toll on relationships.
+In an article entitled “How Anxiety Destroys Relationships (And How to Stop It) by Kristine Tye and featured on Good Therapy, Tye talks about the ways that anxiety can take it’s toll on relationships.
 Two of the points I found especially relevant:

 - “Anxiety breaks down trust and connection.
 Anxiety causes fear or worry that can make you less aware of your true needs in a given moment.
 It can also make you less attuned to the needs of your partner.
 If you’re worried about what could be happening, it’s difficult to pay attention to what is happening.
 When you feel overwhelmed, your partner may feel as though you aren’t present.”

 - “Anxiety is the opposite of acceptance.
 Unhealthy levels of anxiety make you feel as though an emotional “rock” is in your stomach almost all the time.
 Anxiety causes you to reject things that are not dangerous and avoid things that might benefit you.
 It also can stop you from taking healthy action to change things in your life that are hurting you because it makes you feel hopeless or stuck.”

 Tye also notes that challenging your anxiety by focusing on the present and being okay with the feeling of discomfort are ways that you can counteract anxiety and the subsequent strain it may be putting on your relationships.

 There is never a doubt that living with mental illness of any form can be taxing, to not only the individual experiencing it, but to their loved ones as well.
 Working towards coping strategies and leaning into healthier choices are ways that we can help counteract the after effects of emotional struggles, whether they are our own or those of whom we care about.

 To read the full article (she has three more points!): https://www.goodtherapy.org/blog/how-anxiety-destroys-relationships-and-how-to-stop-it-0622155